QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 The bonuses of this method are:
   - the security tool setup is quick
   - no prior knowledge of security testing is required
-  - the security testing happens automatically in the background while you are performing your manual tests.
+  - the security testing happens automatically in the background while you are performing your manual tests

 ### Tools required
 - Owasp Zap - [https://github.com/zaproxy/zaproxy/wiki/Downloads](https://github.com/zaproxy/zaproxy/wiki/Downloads)